egiovan/ecerad/README.md

 # ecerad
-Calculate ECE emission from a tokamak plasma according to the approximations found in[^1].
+Calculate the ECE emission of second harmonic of the extraordinary wave from a tokamak plasma according to the approximations found in[^1].

 In particular it assumes the radiation at double the extraordinary wave in an almost perpendicular settings.
 The plasma refraction index is assumed to be one.